 If you are a medical professional and would like printed copies in booklet format, please contact us at email@example.com.

-Cavernous malformations are also known as cavernous malformations and cavernoma.
+Cavernous malformations are also known as cavernous angioma, CCM, and cavernoma.
 They are made of abnormal blood vessels.
 They are not cancerous.
 Cavernous malformations are made of the smallest blood vessels, called capillaries.
 They resemble mulberries and have very thin walls compared with other blood vessels.
 Blood moves through them very slowly.
-The thin vessel walls can be leaky and can allow blood into the surrounding brain or spinal cord tissue.
-We believe about one in every 500 people have a cavernous malformation, but most people never have symptoms.
+The thin vessel walls can be leaky, allowing blood into the surrounding brain or spinal cord tissue.
+We believe about one in every 500 people has a cavernous malformation, but most people never have symptoms.
 Of the people who have a cavernous malformation, we believe many will never have a symptomatic hemorrhage.

 The rarest place for a symptomatic cavernous malformation is in the spinal cord.
 A spinal cord cavernous malformation is not the same as a spinal hemangioma, which is located in the vertebra (bone).
 Cavernous malformations may also occur in the area of the brain called the brainstem.
 Spinal cord and brainstem cavernous malformations can cause more severe symptoms when they hemorrhage.

 Stacie awakened in the middle of the night, just like many other nights.
 Only this time, as she tried to walk across the room, she became unsteady and fell into the wall.
 The dizziness happened again the next morning.
 A 36-year-old mother of four, Stacie sought medical help, but after numerous tests, the doctors were unable to provide her with a diagnosis.